neihhien/neihhien.github.io/_pages/about.md

 - 📝 **Text Extration** with **Transformer**
 - 🤖 **Text Classification** with **ML Model**

 Two intensive weekend days were incredibly rewarding.
-Even that we didn't reach the final (we placed **2nd in our topic**), we learned many things - not only how to tackle on the real problem 🔍 but also how to manage the different tasks and team work 🤝.
+Even that we didn't reach the final (we placed **2nd in our topic**), we learned many things - not only how to 🔍 tackle on the real problem from scratch but also how to manage the different tasks and team work 🤝.

 # Professional Experience

 ## 💼 Apprentice in Data Science at Pierre Fabre Dermo-Cosmetics

 As part of my training, I completed a 2.5-year apprenticeship in Data Science at Pierre Fabre Dermo-Cosmetics.
-This experience was incredibly enriching, providing me with numerous opportunities to learn and grow.
-In the final 6 months, I worked on the **OptiSen Project** 🔬, focusing on the prediction of consumer preferences and the sensory profiles of facial care products based on their formulations.
-Through this project, I applied cutting-edge methods, such as ***preditive models***, ***explainable AI*** techniques, and developed practical tools to support product formulation.
-The project is an inovation for the formulation  by combining model interpretion and correlation analysis to
+This experience was incredibly enriching, offering continuous opportunities to grow both technically and professionally.

+During the final 6 months, I led work on the OptiSen Project 🔬 — focusing on the prediction of consumer preferences and sensory profiles of facial care products based on their chemical formulations.

+In this project, I applied:

+📈 **Predictive modeling** to map formulations to sensory profile and user appreciation

+🧠 **Explainable AI techniques** (e.g., SHAP, LIME) for interpretability

+🖥️ **User interface development** to support R&D teams in creating optimized formulations with better sensorial outcomes

+This project helped bridge data science and product innovation, contributing to more informed and consumer-centric formulation processes.